 Truth be had, all my travels have been money well spent.
 From backpacking in South Africa to car-pooling my way around Europe, to road-tripping around India.
 Kasol was a disappointment.
 The town by itself has nothing to speak of, having gone the tourist appeasing way.
 That a stunning Parvati valley is accessed through here keeps it relevant.
 Vienna surpassed my expectations.
 I found it composite and by far the most striking of European capitals.
 Its classical music traditions are every bit as enthralling as its history and culture, food and wine included.

-Q5.
-What are the top 3 things that should be on a Foodie’s Bucket List?
+According to you, the top 3 things on a Foodie’s Bucket List should be?

 Regardless of where I travel, I have found homes (I have been invited to) to be the best examples of local food.
 A 123-year-old family-owned restaurant in Tuscany stands out in recent memory as Italian cuisine is a personal favourite.
 The one thing I won’t eat is bugs!
 And that’s an informed choice having tried out a few in my travels.